 - Article 289.
 Jurisdiction of Court of First Instance - Article 291.
-Methods of Seizure - Article 299.
-Joinder of Cases - Article 305.
+Methods of Seizure - Article 297 Summons of Witnesses - Article 299.
+Joinder of Cases - Article 300.
+Appearance of Accused - Article 305.
 Appearance of Accused upon Indictment - Article 306.
 Automatic Release of Detained Accused - Article 307.
 Application for Release of Detained Accused - Article 311.
 Joining of Civil Party during Trial - Article 313.
 Assistance and Representation of Civil Party - Article 315.
 Appearance of Witnesses - Article 316.
 Public Nature of Trial Hearing and Confidentiality - Article 318.
 Establishment of Order in Hearing - Article 321.
 Evidence Evaluation by Court - Article 322.
 Rules Concerning Parties Present at Hearing - Article 325.
 Interrogation of Accused - Article 326.
 Hearing of Parties - Article 330.
 Assistance and Swearing of Interpreter/Translator - Article 332.
 Presentation of Exhibits - Article 339.
 Additional Investigation Ordered by Court - Article 342.
 Competence of Court with Respect to Objection - Article 350.
 Declaration of Guilt - Article 355.
 Judgment on Civil Remedy